overeemm/overeemm.github.com/_posts/2011-08-07-bookreview-the-book-of-ruby.markdown

 ---
 layout: posts
-title: bookreview: the book of Ruby
+title: bookreview the book of Ruby
-tags: [reading, bookreview]
+categories: [reading, bookreview]
 ---
 The book of Ruby by Huw Collingbourne